discolabs/disco_app/README.md

 provides a `SessionsController` which is used to log in and authenticate with Shopify.

-As part of the installation of the ShopifyApp gem, a `Shop` model is created, which stores the domain name and API token for a shop that installs the app.
+During installation and setup, a `DiscoApp::Shop` model is created, which stores the domain name and API token for a shop that installs the app, along with a number of other attributes such as email address, country, Shopify plan type, et cetera.
-The DiscoApp gem extends this model with the following:

-- A `status` flag indicating the installation status of the app for that Shop;
-- A `charge_status` flag indicating the payment status of the app for that Shop;
-- A number of attributes with general information about the Shop (email address, country, Shopify plan type, et cetera).

 ### Charge and Installation Checks
 The gem provides a `DiscoApp::AuthenticatedController` concern that should be